brave/brave-wallet-docs/docs/ethereum/overview.md

 # Overview

-Brave injects a `windows.ethereum` provider object on all secure sites.
+Brave injects a `windows.ethereum` provider object on secure sites [in these cases](/provider-availability).
-Secure 1st party iframes will also have `window.ethereum` exposed but will work the same as other secure feature policies.
-For more information please see [this work](https://github.com/brave/brave-browser/issues/23710).

 This object is defined by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).